Alewy00/Mouse-trapped/README.md

  ## Overview

- I would like to create a mini zelda dungeon with small easy puzzles
+ I created a mini zelda dungeon type game with small easy puzzles

- - User can see entire map (non-scrolling)
+ - User can see entire map

- -A running Timer to keep track of User Ranking
+ - A running Timer to keep track of User Ranking

  ## Puzzle Explanation